cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/route.html.markdown

 The following attributes are exported along with any defaults for the inputs attributes.

 * `id` - The GUID of the route
+* `endpoint` - The complete endpoint with path if set for the route